-Founder, Chief Learning Engineer
+CEO, Chief Learning Engineer

 Director of Innovation

 Before joining the ClearAlignment team, Sage worked for a hedge fund in London and for a public relations firm in Washington, DC.
 He has a Bachelor’s in Finance and an MA in International Relations, both from Syracuse University.
 His business expertise helped our EdTech start-up design an appropriate marketing strategy.
-Sage’s personal experience with elearning complements his business expertise; he enjoys working at a company that is dedicated to realizing the promise of online delivery.
+Sage’s personal experience with online learning complements his business expertise; he enjoys working at a company that is dedicated to realizing the promise of online delivery.

 Sage consistently wonders why there is no word for the opposite of “warmth,” coolth perhaps?